 Other features of the Ruger PC Carbine make if user-friendly to both left-handed and right-handed shooters.
 Being a cross-eye-dominant, right-side dominant, left-sided long gun shooter I have no problems with controls being where they are.

 Swapping out magazine adapters is a very simple process.
 If I happened to be carrying a Ruger SR Series 9mm pistol, the Glock magazine could be removed quickly and the SR magazine adapter installed and vice-versa should I switch back to a Glock 9mm.
-My personal opinion is that the Glock G17, G17L, or G34 coupled with the Ruger PC Carbine would be an ideal combination to have and to hold.
+My personal opinion is that the Glock G19, G17, G17L, or G34 coupled with the Ruger PC Carbine would be an ideal combination to have and to hold.
+Even the magazine from a Glock G26 works well and I like the shorter magazine for range work.

 On a closing note, one of our range employees has a Ruger PC Carbine on lay-a-way.
 After I told him about the dismal first range performance (not knowing that he had one on lay-a-way) he started questioning his choice.
 After I let him shoot this particular PCC with this scope combination, his confidence level returned and he is, again, looking forward to setting his up.